EU lawmakers back strict new approval system for medical devices

 Reflecting the deep divisions on the issue, Wednesday's parliamentary vote followed more than 900 amendments by lawmakers to the Commission's original proposal.

-If the committee's stance is confirmed by the full parliament in the coming weeks, it will form the basis of the assembly's negotiating position in subsequent talks with EU governments to finalize the rules.

-(This correction corrects paragraph 6 to remove reference to European Medicines Agency)
+(This story corrects sixth paragraph to remove reference to European Medicines Agency)

 (Editing by Ben Hirschler and Anthony Barker)